tripsplitbuild/Trip-Split-Backend/TripSplitDocs.md

   * ### https://tripsplitbackend.herokuapp.com/tripMembers/:id

 * a **POST** request to add a tripMember.
+The fields are from the tripMembers table without the id.
 The response would be what was shown in the tripMembers table above.

   * ### https://tripsplitbackend.herokuapp.com/tripMembers